Let’s get to the point:

 The key is once you pick your niche, narrow it down to attract a particular audience.
 This ensures you are providing the best information to those who want it the most.

-Read my post on how to hit the bullseye with your blog niche to get started.
+Read Adam’s post on how to find a niche to get started.

 Mistake 3: Your blog isn’t user-friendly